Nancy Carroll: Early years

+Career

+Carroll's career began in 1923 when she performed in the chorus of The Passing Show in New York.
+She began her acting career in Broadway musicals.
+Although she initially wanted to be a character actress, she said, "But the moment I took off my hat, and that's the first thing a manager asks you to do when you go to apply for a job — every manager without exception would say: 'You must go into musical comedy.
+You're just the type.
+No chance for you in a dramatic production.'"
+She became a successful actress in sound films because her musical background enabled her to play in movie musicals of the 1930s.
+Her film debut was in Ladies Must Dress in 1927.

+Carroll's early experience included work in "second-rate road companies" and portrayal of Roxie Hart in the Los Angeles production of Chicago.

 In 1928 she made eight films.
 One of them, Easy Come, Easy Go, co-starring Richard Dix, made her a movie star.
 In 1929 she starred in The Dance of Life with Hal Skelly, and The Wolf of Wall Street along with George Bancroft and Olga Baclanova.
 She was nominated for the Academy Award for Best Actress in 1930 for The Devil's Holiday.
 Among her other films are Laughter (1930), Paramount on Parade (1930), Hot Saturday (1932) with Cary Grant and Randolph Scott, The Kiss Before the Mirror (1933) directed by James Whale, and Broken Lullaby aka The Man I Killed (1932) directed by Ernst Lubitsch.

 Under contract to Paramount Pictures, Carroll often balked at the roles the studio offered her, and she earned a reputation as a recalcitrant and uncooperative actress.
 In spite of her ability to successfully tackle light comedies, tearful melodramas, and even musicals, and as well as garnering considerable praise by the critics and public – she received the most fan mail of any star in the early 1930s – she was released from her contract by the studio.
 In the mid-1930s under a four-film contract with Columbia Pictures, she made four rather insignificant films and was no longer an A-list actress.

 Carroll retired from films in 1938, returned to the stage, and starred as the mother in the early television series The Aldrich Family in 1950.
 In the following year, she guest-starred in the television version of The Egg and I, starring her daughter, Patricia Kirkland.

-Death
+Personal life and death

-On August 6, 1965, Carroll was found dead after failing to arrive at the theater for a performance.
+Carroll's first husband was author Jack Kirkland.
+They were married seven years and divorced in 1931.
+Also in 1931 she married educator Francis Bolton Mallory.
+They were together for three years and separated for three years before they were divorced.
+She was married to C. H. J. Groen, a manufacturer of fiberglass.
+On August 6, 1965, she was found dead after failing to arrive at the theater for a performance.
 The cause of her death was an aneurysm.
 She was 61 years old.